Judge is leading a spectacular Yankees offense

 The Yankees entered this week’s home-and-home series with the Phillies with an MLB-best 7-1 record, and their offense was responsible for most of the superlatives.

-They had homered in each of their first eight games of a season for the fourth time in franchise history (and when DJ LeMahieu homered to lead off the first inning Monday night, that made it nine).
+They had homered in each of their first eight games of a season for the fourth time in franchise history, and when DJ LeMahieu homered to lead off the first inning Monday night, that made it nine.
+A home run in the first game of Wednesday's doubleheader in Philadelphia will tie the franchise record of 10 games set in 1999.

-Of the Yankees’ 45 runs, 32 had come by way of the home run (they had hit eight solo homers, five two-run shots, two three-run blasts and two grand slams).
+Of the Yankees’ 51 runs through Monday night's win over the Phillies, 37 had come by way of the home run.
+They've hit 10 solo homers, five two-run shots, three three-run blasts and two grand slams).
 When Judge hit a three-run homer in the second inning Sunday night against the Red Sox, it meant the Yankees’ last 20 runs had been the result of homers.

 “The power is there, the communication through the lineup is there,” Cole said on a Zoom call Sunday.
 “The defense is crisp and guys are bringing it every night, especially with a lot of unknowns and a lot of uncertainties.
 We have certainly started off on the right foot.
 Very impressive so far.”